 That's why today's mission is to get in the habit of laying out your clothes and your kids' clothes ahead of time, either the night before, or for the whole week at a time.

-This mission is designed to be done while we're working through the Back to School Organization Challenge here on the site, since this is a time we're re-working our morning routines to make sure everyone gets ready in the mornings to get out the door for work and school.
-However, you can do this whenever it works best for you.
+This mission is designed to be done while we're working through the Create A Morning & Evening Routine Challenge here on the site, since this is a habit that can help both adults and kids get out the door and ready for the day more easily.
+However, you can adopt this habit whenever it works best for you.

 Laying out your clothes for later is pretty simple, it just takes forethought.
 The night before, or perhaps Sunday evening before the week begins, you go ahead and choose the outfits you or your child will wear in the future, and gather up all the parts, such as the top, bottom, and any accessories you want to go with it.